korydraughn/irods_client_http_api/API.md

     -H 'irods-api-request-stream-index=<integer>' \ # The stream to use when writing in parallel.
 Optional.
     --data-binary '<bytes>' # The bytes to write.
 ```

+`irods-api-request-resource` and `irods-api-request-replica-number` are mutually exclusive parameters.
+The behavior of the operation is unspecified if both parameters are provided.

 Information which describes the operation is sent via HTTP headers and the data to write to the data object is sent in the body of the request.
 This difference results in improved memory usage and can lead to faster transfers.
 It is easier to implement for clients as well.